ospc-org/ospc.org/DATABASE.md

 field.
 Thus, we cannot guarantee that the PolicyBrain will work with older versions.

+The default behavior is to work off of a local Postgres database `policybrain_local_database`, and in `webapp_env.sh`, the Django database url environment variable `DATABASE_URL` is set to `postgresql://localhost/policybrain_local_database`.
+However, after running `source webapp_env.sh` you can update this variable to point to other Postgres databases such as some other database named `my_other_postgres_database`.
+Then, you update the database url to be `postgresql://localhost/my_other_postgres_database`.
+This is useful if you want to run some tests on the production or test app database, for example.

 ** Database Migrations **

 - Be very careful with data related to the results column